RedisLabs/redislabs-docs/content/rs/administering/database-operations/delete-crdb.md

 ---
-Title: Deleting an Active-Active Database (formerly known as CRDB)
+Title: Deleting an Active-Active Database
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-Deleting an Active-Active database is a nearly identical procedure to standard Redis databases in Redis Enterprise Software, but with a critical distinction.
-Since Active-Active databases span multiple Participating Clusters, there is more extensive administrative work being done on the clusters on your behalf.
+When you delete an Active-Active database  (formerly known as CRDB), all instance of the Active-Active database are deleted from all Participating Clusters.

+{{% warning %}}
-When you click the button on the configuration tab to delete an Active-Active database, **this action is an immediate, non-reversible, and has no rollback**.
+This action is an immediate, non-reversible, and has no rollback.
-The cluster deletes all member databases from all Participating Clusters on your behalf.
-Therefore, it is highly recommended to have backups complete and tested before deleting an Active-Active database.
+{{% /warning %}}

+Because Active-Active databases are made up of instances on multiple Participating Clusters, to restore a deleted Active-Active database you must create the database again with all of its instances and then restore the data to the database from backup.

+We recommended that you backup your data and test the restore on another database before you delete an Active-Active database.